Laundromat and Dry Cleaning Business Marketing Ideas

 The dry cleaning and laundry industry has undergone a lot of change over the past couple of decades.
 Demands for human- and earth-friendly cleaning products along with energy conservation have created the need for better processes.
 Technology has impacted the industry and if dry cleaners want to remain competitive, they must migrate over to newer machines and methods.

 Don’t hesitate to boast about how your dry cleaning and laundry business has kept up with the times.
-Be sure to share about quicker, new machines that accept debit cards and key cards and educate your customers about new environmentally safe products.
+Share info about quicker, new machines that accept debit cards and key cards and educate your customers about new environmentally safe products.
 It makes a difference.

 Marketing Strategy for Laundry Services

 You know you’ve made changes to provide top-notch dry cleaning and laundry services, but how do you let your community know?
 Fortunately, there are many effective and affordable marketing options available to you.
-Keep in mind a multi-channel marketing strategy that uses traditional and digital marketing will produce the best results.
+Keep in mind a multichannel marketing strategy that uses traditional and digital marketing to produce the best results.

 When you absolutely, positively want to create buzz in your community, direct mail offers are the way to go.
 Send the households and businesses in your community a coupon offer through direct mail and you are bound to increase orders.
 Direct mail is still effective as a marketing method and it assures a healthy return on your investment along with response rates that will make you smile.

-Be sure your website is search engine optimized, which will also help your business appear earlier in search results and increase the likelihood that your website link will be clicked to help you gain new customers.
+Your website must be search engine optimized, which will also help your business appear earlier in search results and increase the likelihood that your website link will be clicked to help you gain new customers.

 People also rely heavily on online reviews today.
-Manage your profile on social media and review sites such as Yelp.
+Manage your profile on social media and review sites like Yelp.
 Respond professionally to all reviews, regardless of whether they are negative or positive.

-Social media, Google Ads (SEM) and display ads are other digital advertising and marketing options.
-Now potential customers can also see reviews next to your business information, so be sure to monitor these sites for any negative reviews or angry customers.
+Google Ads (SEM) and display ads are other digital advertising and marketing options.
+Now potential customers can also see reviews next to your business information, so monitor these sites for any negative reviews or angry customers.

-As more consumers convert to customers, be sure to collect information that will help you market to them more specifically and in diverse ways in the future.
+As more consumers convert to customers, collect information that will help you market to them more specifically and in diverse ways in the future.

 Take advantage of your consumers on the go by sending text messages to encourage business during slow times and to remind customers to drop off or pick up their laundry and dry cleaning items.

 Create a loyalty or repeat business program that encourages ongoing business.
-For example, try rewards like “Get one pair of pants dry cleaned FREE after four visits” or “Tenth order delivered FREE.”
+For example, try rewards like “Get one pair of pants dry cleaned Free after four visits” or “Tenth Dry Cleaning order delivered Free”